 Exceptional Wines, Made by Lovers of Wine

-Founded in 1980, by Koerner and Joan Rombauer, Rombauer Vineyards has been producing acclaimed wines from Napa Valley, Sonoma County, and the Sierra Foothills, and the Santa Lucia Highlands ever since.
+Founded in 1980 by Koerner and Joan Rombauer, Rombauer Vineyards has been producing acclaimed wines from Napa Valley, Sonoma County, the Sierra Foothills, and the Santa Lucia Highlands ever since.
 Still family owned and operated, our winery is known for its high-quality wines, exceptional vineyard sites, and family-style hospitality, and commitment to sharing the Joy of Wine with the world.

 In 1972, when Koerner and Joan Rombauer moved their two children, two horses and five dogs to Napa Valley, they were already well acquainted with the natural relationship between food and wine.
 Koerner’s great aunt Irma Rombauer wrote the internationally renowned cookbook, The Joy of Cooking, and his German ancestors had deep roots in the winegrowing region of Rheingau.

 Koerner and Joan established Rombauer Vineyards in 1980, and in 1984 they released their first California-style Chardonnay and Cabernet Sauvignon wines.
 Four decades later–and still family owned–the winery has become widely acclaimed for its distinctive, fruit-driven expressions of these beloved varieties and more.

 Our Joyful journey

 Inspired by a lifelong interest in speed, travel, and all things mechanical, Koerner Rombauer joins the California Air National Guard, launching his nearly 30-year career as a pilot for the military and commercial airlines.

 Koerner Rombauer and Joan Ransome marry in their childhood hometown of Escondido, California.
 The two had attended the same high school but didn’t begin dating until they met again after college.